sznowicki/EU-VAT-Calc/readme.md

 ```
 ## Credits
 Thanks https://euvatrates.com/rates.json for data source.
 Feel free to create pull request if you find ./res/rates.json out of date.

+## Contribute!
+Like this, find it usefull?
+Star on github!
+See something to adjust?
+Data update?
+Contribute!
+Need some help?
+Create an issue on github.
+I'm always glad to help.